-To earn a GED diploma in Illinois, students must pass four GED subject tests.
+To earn a GED Illinois diploma, students must pass four GED subject tests.
 They can take these tests online or in one of Illinois’ testing centers.

 Candidates can register for the GED® test and the GED Ready® practice tests by setting up their account on the GED.com website.